-40. The objective of the sessions of a country group during a Review Meeting of the Joint Convention is to review the national reports submitted by the Contracting Parties that are members of the country group.
+- 40. The objective of the sessions of a Country Group during a Review Meeting of the Joint Convention is to review the National Reports submitted by the Contracting Parties that are members of the Country Group.
 As stated in para.
-20, this review should be comprehensive, constructive, and open.
-The officers for each country group play a crucial role in determining how well the country group achieves this objective.

-41. The officers of a country group are the Chairperson, the Vice-Chairperson, the Coordinator, and the Rapporteur.
-These will all have been elected at the Organizational meeting held before the Review Meeting.

-42. During the interim period between the Organizational Meeting and the Review Meeting, the national reports will have been distributed, and written questions, comments, and responses generated.
-The Coordinator receives national reports, questions, comments and answers for his/her country group, and will produce an analysis of the material before the start of the Review Meeting (see Section IX).
-A copy of the analysis will be sent, confidentially, to the other officers and all Contracting Parties who are members of the country group.

-43. Each country group officer should become familiar with the national reports from Contracting Parties that are members of the country group, and the Coordinator's analysis, before arriving for the Review Meeting.

-44. Review Meeting officers should convene, together with the Secretariat staff members who will be participating in the Review Meeting, for two days immediately preceding the start of the Review Meeting.
-On the first of these two days, agreement should be reached on subjects such as the structure and content of the daily Rapporteurs' reports, the timing of sessions, how the General Committee will interact with country groups, the format of Rapporteurs' reports to the final plenary session, etc. The second day should be devoted to separate meetings of each set of country group officers, together with the Secretariat member who will be assisting the group.
-During these meetings, each group of officers should discuss the Coordinator's analysis in some detail, since this analysis identifies and summarizes the questions and comments on each Convention article, and the main issues emerging from those.
-The officers will also receive copies of the Rapporteurs' reports from the previous Review Meeting, for the Contracting Parties that are in the country group.
+26, this review should be comprehensive, constructive, and open.
+The officers for each Country Group play a crucial role in determining how well the Country Group achieves this objective. - 41.
+The officers of a Country Group are the Chairperson, the Vice-Chairperson, the Co-ordinator, and the Rapporteur.
+These will all have been elected at the Organizational Meeting held before the Review Meeting. - 42.
+During the interim period between the Organizational Meeting and the Review Meeting, the National Reports will have been distributed, and written questions, comments, and responses generated.
+The Co-ordinator receives National Reports, questions, comments and answers for his/her Country Group, and will produce an analysis of the material and identify any trends before the start of the Review Meeting.
+A copy of the analysis will be sent, confidentially, to the other officers and all Contracting Parties who are members of the Country Group.
+Following the adjournment of the Review Meeting, the Secretariat will upload all of these co-ordinators' analyses for each country review group on the Joint Convention secure website (http://jc.iaea.org). - 43.
+Each Country Group officer should become familiar with the National Reports from Contracting Parties that are members of the Country Group, and the Co-ordinator's analysis, before arriving for the Review Meeting. - 44.
+Review Meeting officers should convene, together with the Secretariat staff members who will be participating in the Review Meeting, for two days immediately preceding the start of the Review Meeting.
+On the first of these two days, agreement should be reached on subjects such as the structure and content of the daily Rapporteurs' reports, the timing of sessions, how the General Committee will interact with Country Groups, the format of Rapporteurs' reports to the closing plenary session, etc. The second day should be devoted to separate meetings of each set of Country Group officers, together with the Secretariat member who will be assisting the group.
+During these meetings, each group of officers should discuss the Co-ordinator's analysis in some detail, since this analysis identifies and summarizes the questions and comments on each Convention article, and the main issues emerging from those.
+The officers will also receive copies of the Rapporteurs' reports from the previous Review Meeting, for the Contracting Parties that are in the Country Group.
 These reports should be studied for any item on which follow-up was recommended.
 The officers should also discuss their intended method of operation during the Review Meeting.